utsavkarkee/photosync/docs/docs/features/libraries.md

 ### Troubleshooting

 Sometimes, an external library will not scan correctly.
-This can happen if Immich can't access the files.
+This can happen if  Photosync  can't access the files.
 Here are some things to check:

 - In the docker-compose file, are the volumes mounted correctly?
 - Are the volumes also mounted to any worker containers?